-- Aligned to curricular plans and expectations of the standards. - o All texts are at grade level - o AP texts are approved by College Board - o English and math materials are aligned to CCSS - · Varied and flexible. - o Most courses include online resources to extend or remediate such as Kahn Academy and flipped classroom lessons - Intentionally planned by identifying or adapting appropriate tools (including technology) for specific instructional needs.
-Equitably available and accessible to all teachers and students. - o All texts are aligned to grade level expectations - o A variety of novels and non-fiction texts are available to all teachers - o All teachers have been able to request texts and supplemental materials.
-Most if not all requests have been granted over the last two years. - Include multimedia and embedded, just-in-time supports (e.g. hyperlinked glossaries, background information, and on-screen coaching) for conveying conceptual knowledge. - o Most courses have a webpage with resources and supports - o Teachers utilize Google Apps and Remind 101 - Include tools and supports needed to access, analyze, organize, synthesize, and demonstrate understanding in varied ways for learning and expression of knowledge. - o See above - o Some science labs are online simulations - o Some assessments are web-based and allow teachers access to data by student by item - Include alternative pathways including choice of content, varied levels of support and challenge, and options for recruiting and sustaining interest and motivation for engaging and learning. - o There is a variety of text and online resources - o Senior Humanities is piloting use of Kindles
+- · Aligned to curricular plans and expectations of the standards. - o All texts are at grade level - o AP texts are approved by College Board - o English and math materials are aligned to CCSS - · Varied and flexible. - o Most courses include online resources to extend or remediate such as Khan Academy, flipped classroom lessons, and Pearson - Intentionally planned by identifying or adapting appropriate tools (including technology) for specific instructional needs.

+Equitably available and accessible to all teachers and students.

+- o All texts are aligned to grade level expectations - o A variety of novels and non-fiction texts are available to all teachers - o All teachers have been able to request texts and supplemental materials.
+Most if not all requests have been granted over the last two years. - o All students have access to college computer labs before and after school. - · Equitably available and accessible to all teachers and students - o Students have full access to campus computer labs and academic centers - o Teachers have equal access of up-to-date laptops and computer carts - Include multimedia and embedded, just-in-time supports (e.g. hyperlinked glossaries, background information, and on-screen coaching) for conveying conceptual knowledge. - o Most courses have a webpage with resources and supports - o Teachers utilize Google Apps and Remind 101 - Include tools and supports needed to access, analyze, organize, synthesize, and demonstrate understanding in varied ways for learning and expression of knowledge. - o See above - o Some science labs are online simulations - o Some assessments are web-based and allow teachers access to data by student by item - Include alternative pathways including choice of content, varied levels of support and challenge, and options for recruiting and sustaining interest and motivation for engaging and learning. - o There is a variety of text and online resources - o Senior Humanities has been using Kindles as individual devices. - o Online surveys are used in the classroom for students to self-assess understanding of learning targets.
+These responses are used in classroom planning and differentiated grouping. - o Formative assessments are designed to give students choice (ie deciding which writing prompt to complete, designing lab questions, selecting research topics.)